KasraK2K/go-simple-monitoring/README.md

 Configure storage behavior in `configs.json`:

 - `"file"` - Write logs only to log files
-- `"db"` - Write logs only to SQLite database
+- `"sqlite"` - Write logs only to SQLite database
 - `"both"` - Write logs to both files and database (recommended)
 - `"none"` - Disable persistence entirely

+Breaking change: prior `storage: "db"` is no longer supported.
+Use `"sqlite"` instead.

 ### What Gets Persisted (Compact Format)